flarumalshain/bbbbcode/README.md

 # bbbbcode
 **Big Beautiful BBcode**

 A Flarum extension which adds additional bbcodes.
 It is lightweight; all of the bbcodes are HTML and CSS only.
 However, currently a JavaScript polyfill is added which ensures that the spoiler bbcode will work in IE and Edge browsers.
-One day, this small bit of JavaScript may be removed if it is determined that it is no longer be necessary.
+One day, this small bit of JavaScript may be removed if it is determined that it is no longer necessary.

 ## Install